-We decided to return to Wales yet again, this time to
+We're returned to Wales again, this time to the Brecon

 Check our tourist